 - Sustaining the effort.
 Many people start off setting traps with enthusiasm or due to necessity (for fear of damage to property), but the reality is that once the initial population has been controlled, trapping efforts fall away until rats are sighted again or damage reoccurs.
 This loss of enthusiasm is quite understandable, but for trapping to provide sufficient protection to vulnerable species, traps need to be kept set so that pest populations are always low.
 ERAT hopes to maintain a high level of effectiveness across the whole trap network by regular (at least monthly) visits by the neighbourhood trap line operator who will maintain the traps and upload catch data to a website so that local hotspots can be identified.
+They will also alert the property owner of the clearance of pests with notes left in letterboxes.
 We appreciate that many residents are already trapping or poisoning rats and mice effectively and we are very supportive of this.
 It would really help the ERAT Project if trap owners would report their catch each month to their local trap line operator.
-Contact Sally Bain in the first instance.
+Contact email@example.com in the first instance.
 To report Data, we need: Date cleared, address, Trap type-Snap Trap and tunnel set, Doc series trap, A24 (pest sighted) other (please specify).

 - Fear for the safety of pets and children.
 ERAT has been able to appoint a local veterinarian to the project Steering Group.
 We are working hard to stick to current recommended trapping best practice from Predator Free NZ.
 We are also working hard to inform ourselves and our trappers on the safest and most humane traps by keeping in contact with National Animal Welfare Advisory Committee and asking what they can recommend.
 This is all so that we achieve humane standards in regard to any animals that we are targeting, after all, it is not their fault that they are here.It is because of human error that we have got into this situation and it is only through human/humane intervention that we can mitigate some of the damage we have caused through the introduction of these mammalian pests to New Zealand.